aquisenberry/avrae-docs/Fighter/Fighter2.md

 #### Prerequisites

-A DiceCloud feature called "Hit Dice (d10)" with ``FighterLevel`` number of uses, or the following code run, replacing ``flvl`` with your current fighter level. **IMPORTANT:** Whenever you gain a level in fighter, run this command again.
+A DiceCloud feature called "Hit Dice (d10)" with ``FighterLevel`` number of uses.
+Do not include ``short rest`` or ``long rest`` in your feature, as you only regain half your Hit Dice on a long rest.

+Alternatively, run the following code, replacing ``flvl`` with your current fighter level. **IMPORTANT:** Whenever you gain a level in fighter, run this command again.

 ```GN
 !cc create "Hit Dice (d10)" -min 0 -max flvl -type default